ome/omero-documentation/contributing/ansible-development.rst

 All core OME Ansible roles should be deployed to `Ansible Galaxy <https://galaxy.ansible.com>`_ under the `openmicroscopy <https://galaxy.ansible.com/openmicroscopy/>`__ organization.
-All roles must support EL 7 as a primary platform.
+All roles must support RHEL/CentOS 7 as a primary platform.
 New roles should also include Ubuntu as a supported platform whenever possible.

 Ansible playbooks can consume these roles using a :file:`requirements.yml` file - see